softworkz/emby-wiki/Library-Structure.md

      /BDMV
 </pre>

-#### Multi-file movies
+#### Multi-file and multi-disc movies

-Multi-file movies are supported.
+Multi-file and multi-disc movies are supported.
 The movie must have it's own folder containing all parts of the movie.
-Additionally, each video file must be suffixed using one of the following conventions:
+Additionally, each video file or folder must be suffixed using one of the following conventions:

 * cdX
 * discX